Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/README.md

 > what level of the problem is this work actually solving?

 That question keeps the reviews disciplined.
 A proposal may solve a notation problem without solving a writing problem.
 A standard may encode characters without providing a complete written-sign model.
 A rendering system may display signs without preserving authored text.
+A dataset or dictionary may support important infrastructure without deciding community authority, data rights, or full-path adequacy.

 ## Repository Details